Kronos-Integration/service-swarm/README.md

 **Extends MultiSendEndpoint**

-Endpoint to link against a swarm topic
+Endpoint to link against a swarm topic.

 ### Parameters